kcl-tscm/Young_instructions/installing_lib_tbe/README.rst

   automake --force-missing --add-missing
   autoconf

 Once this is done the **./configure** command can be used in conjuction with make to install the library.
+This will be presented inside every folder with the name of the compiled library.